CLEAN WOOD, LEAF & YARD DEBRIS

-FOOD SCRAPS (vegetables, dairy, oils, coffee, fruits, tea and prepared foods)
+FOOD SCRAPS (vegetables, dairy, coffee, fruits, tea and prepared foods)

-As of July 1, 2017, transfer stations will be required to accept food scraps in a designated area.
+As of July 1, 2017, transfer stations are required to accept food scraps in a designated area.
 Since transfer stations and haulers charge fees for this service, back yard composting is encouraged.
 Composting bins are available for purchase at the Randolph Transfer Station.
-As of July 1, 2020, food scraps will be banned from disposal so get your compost bin today and get an early start!
+As of July 1, 2020, food scraps are banned from disposal so get your compost bin today and get an early start!

 *Review the Universal Recycling timeline and summary sheet for specific dates and requirements for banned materials. http://dec.vermont.gov/sites/dec/files/wmp/SolidWaste/Documents/Universal-Recycling/Timeline-factsheet_CURRENT.pdf

 If you are composting at home, you are not required to compost meat or meat related products, you may place them in the trash.